vsadolin/NumEcon/README.md

 # NumEcon: Numerical Economics in Python

-A code library with numerical models for undergraduate and master students of economics.
+A code library with numerical models for undergraduate and graduate students of economics.
 The goal of NumEcon is to provide tools for solving canonical models in microeconomics and macroeconomics (and a bit of econometrics).
 This e.g. includes the consumer problem and Edgeworth and Koopman economies in micro, and the Ramsey and OLG models in macro.

 _The library is still early in its development, contributions are very welcome!_